d3/d3-array/README.md

 d3.quantile(a, 0.1); // 2
 ```

-An optional *accessor* function may be specified, which is equivalent to calling *array.map(accessor)* before computing the quantile.
+An optional *accessor* function may be specified, which is equivalent to calling *array*.map(*accessor*) before computing the quantile.

 <a name="variance" href="#variance">#</a> d3.<b>variance</b>(<i>array</i>[, <i>accessor</i>]) [<>](https://github.com/d3/d3-array/blob/master/src/variance.js "Source")

 Returns an [unbiased estimator of the population variance](http://mathworld.wolfram.com/SampleVariance.html) of the given *array* of numbers.
 If the array has fewer than two values, returns undefined.
-An optional *accessor* function may be specified, which is equivalent to calling *array.map(accessor)* before computing the variance.
+An optional *accessor* function may be specified, which is equivalent to calling *array*.map(*accessor*) before computing the variance.
 This method ignores undefined and NaN values; this is useful for ignoring missing data.

 <a name="deviation" href="#deviation">#</a> d3.<b>deviation</b>(<i>array</i>[, <i>accessor</i>]) [<>](https://github.com/d3/d3-array/blob/master/src/deviation.js "Source")

 Returns the standard deviation, defined as the square root of the [bias-corrected variance](#variance), of the given *array* of numbers.
 If the array has fewer than two values, returns undefined.
-An optional *accessor* function may be specified, which is equivalent to calling *array.map(accessor)* before computing the standard deviation.
+An optional *accessor* function may be specified, which is equivalent to calling *array*.map(*accessor*) before computing the standard deviation.
 This method ignores undefined and NaN values; this is useful for ignoring missing data.

 ### Search